 Note: It is important to give credit to the authors and sources from where you get your ideas.
 To not give credit is considered plagiarism.
-Check out NWP's Student Misconduct Policy for more information on what plagiarism is and how to avoid it.
-Talk to your instructor if you are still unsure.
+Please check out NWP's Student Rights and Responsibilities below for more information on what plagiarism is and how to avoid it, and talk to your instructor if you are still unsure.

 Paraphrased vs. direct quote: To paraphrase means to take someone's idea or words and put them into your own words.
 A direct quote is when you take someone's idea word for word.
 Put direct quotes in quotation marks.
 Do not put paraphrased information in quotation marks.
 Place an in-text citation after all direct quotes and paraphrased sections.

 In-text citations: the brief source information that you place immediately after a direct quote or a paraphrased idea.